thomsen67/GekkoTimeseries/PyGekko/README.md

 ## Known issues
 * It seems there can be some issues regarding scaling of the plot window.
-* Printed output does not seem to be shown in an interactive Jupyter terminal.
 * Loops and conditionals etc. (lines of Gekko code ending with an `end;`) cannot be directly transformed into corresponding lines of `pg.run()` calls.
 Using *one* glued-together string delimited with `;`'s will work though.
 * Talking to dataframes (Pandas/Polars etc.) containing timeseries data can be done through csv files, cf. Gekko's `import` and `export`.
 Gekko can write Apache Arrow files (`export<arrow>`) for easy consumption by Pandas/Polars, but cannot read arrow files (yet).
 (Gekko's `python_run` amounts to calling Python from Gekko, and would be bizarre to use in PyGekko).
 * When you open up Gekko windows like for instance the plot window (example: `pg.run("plot x1, x2, x1/y;"`), you may put a `pg.wait()` at the end of your Python program to make the window(s) stay open.
 Otherwise Python may take these windows down when it finishes its job.